postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![remove dashboard](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-publish-or-removepWS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-publish-or-removepWS.png)

 ### Deleting Workspaces

-When you delete an element, you erase its existence in Postman.
+When you delete a Workspace or a Workspace element, you erase its existence in Postman.

-**Deleting elements in the Dashboard**
+**Deleting Workspaces in the Dashboard**

-To delete a Workspace, go to the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"} and select a Workspace.
+To delete a Workspace, go to the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"} and select a personal or team Workspace.
 In this example, we select a team Workspace to delete.

-Click the ***Ellipsis (...)*** button for the element you want to delete and select "Delete".
+Click the ***Ellipsis (...)*** button for the Workspace you want to delete and select "Delete".

 [![delete workspace menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-team.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-team.png)